Observability

 Log Correlation

-When tracing is active, OTel trace and span IDs are automatically added to the SLF4J MDC and included in structured JSON logs:
+When tracing is active, OTel trace and span IDs are automatically added to every log line in the request scope:

 {